Mika88/you-got-this-backend/README.md

 # You-Got-This Backend API

-You-Got-This backend is a Ruby on Rails API for the You-Got-This frontend application, which is a goal tracker React application.
+You-Got-This backend is a Ruby on Rails API for the You-Got-This frontend application, a goal tracker React application:

 https://github.com/Mika88/you-got-this-frontend